 Chicken and sausage gumbo smells amazing as it cooks, is deliciously flavorful, and makes such a hearty, warm and comforting meal.
 The long cook time is worth it to develop the authentic flavor, and this recipe uses an easy dark roux so no filé or okra are needed.
 Get ready to dig in for a classic taste of Louisiana.

-More accurately, I remember my mom being like, “Man, that’s gonna be a good dinner.
+I remember my mom being like, “Man, that’s gonna be a good dinner.
 You’re so lucky.”

-I’ve played with different variations, different ingredients and instructions, and different timings.
+When I finally decided to tackle gumbo myself, I played with different variations, different ingredients and instructions, and different timings.

 Everything came together and this chicken and sausage gumbo recipe is the result.